BDSM sex experience

 3. Are bruises normal?

 Nevertheless, practices such as Bondage or Impact Play Sometimes visible marks appear – such as bruises or pressure marks.
-For many, these are part of the experience, an expression of devotion and intimacy.
-Aftercare is important: Cool affected areas promptly (without applying ice directly to the skin), later use arnica or heparin cream – and give your body the rest it needs.
+For many, these are part of the experience, an expression of devotion and closeness.
+Aftercare is important: Cool affected areas promptly (without applying ice directly to the skin), use arnica or heparin cream later – and give your body the rest it needs.

 4. How do I deal with traces of BDSM sex in everyday life?